-CQI focuses on system problems; rather than people problems.
+CQI focuses on system problems, rather than people problems.

-CQI examines processes to identify areas for improvement; defects are analyzed using statistical principles and, when identified, are considered to be opportunities for improving the process.
+CQI examines processes to identify areas for improvement; defects are analyzed using statistical principles and, when identified, are opportunities for improving the process.

 In CQI, standards are based on best-practice models and national guidelines that are emulated throughout the system.